cloudmaven/documentation/pages/ccs/ccs_student_research.md

 - $10k in credits spends down *before* the $10k initial grant
 - Status on grant at end of initial period June 30 2017?
-- Spend to date is $73 (very light)
+- Spend to date is light (under $1k as of July 1)
-- Leadership transfer all set
+- Leadership transfer in progress
 - 1-2 part-time supporting roles
   - Address governance and account management
   - Largely self-driven in terms of deliverables